pkalivas/radiate/README.md

   * add `ARGS="--release"` to build both packages in release mode
   * add `PY=3.x` to build python package for specific python version (e.g. `PY=3.12`, `PY=3.13t` for free-threading interpreter)

-`make test-rs` to run tests for rust package
+`make test-rs` to run tests for rust
 `make test-py` to run tests for python package